 Long before I even got into the PR game, I’d always heard people say “there’s no such thing as bad publicity.”
 The theory is that as long as people are talking about you, it’s a good thing.
 Even if they’re saying awful things about you or your company, the publicity is supposed to still be good because your name is on the top of people’s minds, keeping you relevant.

 And in some cases, this is true.
 Just the other day, we talked about how Kanye West is the king of controversy.
 The hip hop superstar seems to always be on the receiving end of negative media coverage, but in his case, it’s actually served to help his career.
 It seems like the more negative attention he gets, the more people buy his albums.
 In short, he thrives on the “bad publicity.”
 And look at what’s recently happened to his wealth and career – Kanye is definitely suffering from bad publicity right now.

-But Kanye is the exception, not the rule.
 The idea that there’s no such thing as bad publicity is laughable.
 It’s totally insane.

 Just ask BP.
 Do you think they enjoyed being in the spotlight for the disastrous oil spill in the Gulf?
 Do you think they enjoyed having people boycott their fueling stations?
 Do you think they thought it was cool that there was a BP oil spill Halloween costume?

 Of course they didn’t.
 The company took a massive hit thanks to all of the negative publicity.
 They’ve already spent millions trying to rebuild their image through a PPC campaign, TV commercials, and more.